josemanuelep/performance-tests-jmeter/README.md

   2. Objects
   3. Dynamics values to test

-## Different languages to use Jemeter
+## Different languages to use Jmeter

 Use one depend of the context